khasanthika/statistics-blog1/_posts/2025-05-12-Data Cleaning Chronicles.md

 The very first step in any data cleaning endeavor is to meticulously identify inconsistencies.
 Think of it as detective work, where you're hunting down the culprits that could sabotage your analysis.
 These inconsistencies can appear in a multitude of forms:

 * **Missing values:** These are the gaps in your data, where information is simply absent.
 Imagine a customer database where some users haven't provided their email addresses.
 Missing values can lead to skewed analysis if not addressed properly.
-* **Outliers:** These are the rebels of your dataset – data points that significantly deviate from the norm.
+* **Outliers:** These are the rebels of your dataset, data points that significantly deviate from the norm.
 A classic example is a dataset of salaries where one entry is drastically higher than the rest due to a data entry error.
 Outliers can distort statistical measures and give a false impression of your data.
 * **Duplicate entries:** Redundant data points, like having the same customer listed twice in your database, can skew your analysis, making it seem like you have more data than you actually do.
 * **Incorrect data types:** This is when data is stored in the wrong format.
 For example, numbers might be stored as text, which would prevent you from performing mathematical operations on them.
 * **Inconsistent formatting:** Variations in how data is represented can cause headaches.
 Think of date formats: some might be MM/DD/YYYY, while others are DD/MM/YYYY.
 This inconsistency needs to be resolved for proper analysis.